Swing trading is a popular investment strategy that capitalizes on short-term price movements.

 Managing risk is essential for long-term success in swing trading; the key risk management techniques to consider are stop losses, position sizing, and risk/reward ratios.

-3. Risk-Reward Ratio: Evaluating the potential reward against the potential risk of a trade is essential.
+- Risk-Reward Ratio: It is essential to evaluate the potential reward against the potential risk of a trade.
 A favorable risk-reward ratio ensures that potential profits outweigh potential losses.

 5 Swing Trading Tips for Beginners